widberg/fmtk/README.md

 ## Features

-* Fully compatible with "FUEL: REFUELED" by default
+* Fully compatible with "FUEL: REFUELED", "FUEL: RESHADED", and other legacy mods by default
 * Lua scripting engine
 * C++ Native Plugin interface for advanced mods
 * Callback hooks to game events